By 2030, there will be over 20 million older people in the UK

 Professor Martin Green OBE (Chair)

-Martin Green has had an extensive career in NGO development, both in the UK and internationally, and is Chief Executive of Care England; the largest representative body for independent social care services in the UK.
-He is also Chair of the International Longevity Centre and a Trustee of the National Aids Trust.
+Martin Green has had an extensive career in NGO development, both in the UK and internationally, and is Chief Executive of Care England, the largest representative body for independent social care services in the UK.
+He is also Chair of the International Longevity Centre, a Trustee of Independent Age, Vice President of The Care Workers Charity, and a Champion of The National Aids Trust.

 In 2012, in his role as Department of Health Independent Sector Dementia Champion, he led the development of the Dementia Care and Support Compact for The Prime Minister’s Challenge on Dementia.

-Martin Green writes and broadcasts extensively on social care issues, and is on the Editorial Board of Community Care Market News.
+Martin Green writes and broadcasts extensively on social care issues and is on the Editorial Board of Community Care Market News and Care Talk magazine.

 Kevin Bounds (Treasurer)